w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 - Author: Aurélien Géron
 - Some notes about the book:
   - The book is intended as a support
-  - The book is available for free in the «Leon Battista Alberti» library
+  - The book is available for free in the library
   - The book is pretty huge (about 800 pages)
   - Carefully check the summary and select our topics
   - If you want, you can read the other parts to take inspiration (not requested for the final exam)

 :::
-::: {.column width="60%"}
+::: {.column width="40%"}

 ![Hands on ML](https://learning.oreilly.com/library/cover/9781492032632/250w/)